Knightsbridge tube station: Early 21st-century station upgrades

 Since the 2000s, Knightsbridge station has undergone a series of incremental upgrades.
 In 2004, congestion in the narrow subway leading to the Harrods entrance was alleviated by expanding the exit into a large circular concourse beneath the road toward Harrods.
 A new stairway exit was constructed in the centre of Hans Crescent, which was pedestrianised to accommodate the changes.

 In 2005, the station platforms were refurbished, with the original 1930s cream-coloured tiles concealed behind contemporary metal cladding.
 In December 2010, a new entrance was opened on the north side of Knightsbridge.
 This was built as part of the One Hyde Park residential development, and also provided access to the Mandarin Oriental hotel and, via the new Serpentine Walk, to the south side of Hyde Park itself.

 In 2017, a major upgrade to the station was announced, with the construction of two new entrances: a stepped entrance on Brompton Road to replace the entrance on the corner of Sloane Street, which had become unsafe due to overcrowding and a narrow pavement, as well as a new step-free entrance from Hoopers Court.
 Most of the upgrade costs were paid for by Knightsbridge Estate and developers Chelsfield, who own the property above the station and were responsible for the redevelopment.
 The project cost £33.5 million, of which TfL contributed £12 million, enabling step-free access to be extended to platform level.

 The Brompton Road entrance was initially planned to open in 2019 and the Hoopers Court entrance in 2020, but both were delayed.
 The Brompton Road entrance eventually opened in October 2022.
 In April 2025, the station became step-free with the opening of the Hoopers Court entrance, making it the 93rd accessible station on the Underground.
 Two lifts allow for step-free access to the deep-level corridors, whilst a third lift links these to the platforms.
 This entrance re-uses some areas of the station that had been closed since the early 1930s when escalators were installed.

-In popular culture

-The station appeared in a 1992 episode of Rumpole of the Bailey (Rumpole and the Children of the Devil), as Horace Rumpole and his wife Hilda travel there separately from Temple and Gloucester Road stations respectively.
-They exit Knightsbridge station from the stairs at the former street level portico on the corner of Hans Crescent and Brompton Road, which has since been redeveloped as the main entrance to a Zara fashion shop at 79 Brompton Road.

-The opening scene of the 1997 film version of Henry James's The Wings of the Dove was set on the east-bound platforms at both Dover Street and Knightsbridge stations, both represented by the same studio mock-up, complete with a working recreation of a 1906 Stock train.